 5. Fossil Fuels and Carbon Emissions

 In the satirical web series “Farmed and Dangerous,” industrial farms begin feeding livestock “petro-pellets,” animal food that is really concentrated pills of fossil fuels.
 While this outrageous practice does not happen in real life (…yet), it does highlight how heavily factory farms rely on fossil fuels to raise animals and grow crops.
-Synthetic fertilizers and pesticides are derived from petroleum, the majority of crops grown with the use of these chemicals are turned into animals feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.
+Synthetic fertilizers and pesticides are derived from petroleum, the majority of crops grown with the use of these chemicals are turned into animal feed – hence the comedic irony of cutting out the crop-middle man and just feeding animals straight petro.

-Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms uses about 5.5 gallons of fossils fuels per acre.
+Between transportation, synthetic fertilizers/pesticides, and the incredible amount of energy it takes to run Concentrated Animal Feeding Operations, factory farms use about 5.5 gallons of fossils fuels per acre.
 The average farm in the United States spans 418 acres, meaning it will devour about 2,300 gallons of fossil fuels.
 Just think about how many thousands of farms there are across the globe…